Virginia Beach Rear-End Collision Lawyer

 What is a Rear-End Collision?

-A rear-end collision in Virginia Beach occurs when one car crashes into the rear of another.
+A rear-end collision occurs when one car crashes into the rear of another.
 It is probably the most common type of accident and often occurs on congested interstate highways.
 For example, Interstate 264 and Interstate 64 in Virginia Beach experience very heavy traffic during the rush hour times and during the summer when there are a lot of visitors coming to the area.
 Rear-end collisions also occur at intersections.
 Often, the light changes to red in front of a driver and they come to a stop.
 However, if the driver behind them is not paying attention, they may fail to stop before colliding with them.

-Fault in Virginia Beach Crashes
+Fault in Rear-End Car Crashes

 Fault for the accident is generally assumed by the driver who rear-ended the other vehicle.
 However, this is not always clear in the eyes of the law.
 Insurance companies and defense attorneys regularly try to make arguments that places some of the blame on the injured party and the driver of the car that was rear-ended.
-An experienced Virginia Beach car accident lawyer knows how to deal with those defenses, and the person who rear-ended another driver is found to be at fault.
+An experienced Virginia Beach attorney knows how to deal with those defenses, and the person who rear-ended another driver is found to be at fault.

 One piece of evidence a skilled lawyer will generally look at to establish liability is the police report.
-This report details the conclusions of the investigating police officer after they spoke to witnesses, the drivers of the vehicles involved in the collision, and examined the physical evidence on the scene.
+This report details the conclusions of the investigating police officer after they spoke to witnesses, the drivers of the vehicles involved in the tailgating accident, and examined the physical evidence on the scene.
 Another piece of evidence they will consider in a rear-end collision case is the witness statements.
 The lawyer may be able to identify eyewitnesses in the crash, speak with them, and gather their observations as to how the collision occurred.
 This can be vital in establishing liability.

 Lastly, any statements the defendant driver made at the scene or later about what had happened should be examined.
 Many times after a collision, people are concerned with how the other occupants in the vehicle are doing and make sure they are not hurt.
 It is not uncommon for the at-fault driver to immediately come up to the injured party and apologize and say they were distracted.
 These admissions by the defendant at the scene are always helpful in establishing liability.